stevegraham/twilio_client_phonegap/README.md

 ```

 ## Changelog
+- 1.1.0 - Utilize Cocoapods framework support for iOS
 - 1.0.7 - Added Marshmallow/SDK 23 support for runtime permissions
 - 1.0.6 - Updated Android platform for plugin to pull in Twilio Android SDK using Gradle

 ## Limitations

+The current version of the Twilio Client SDK requires iOS 8.1, but the Cocoapods support in Cordova iOS is
+hardcoded to iOS 8.0.
+Will need to get this addressed in the cordova-ios project.

 This is plugin is a first cut and should be considered alpha.
 Please use it and break it :) Report any issues using the Github issue tracker.